nalyanyam/puppet-facter/README.md

 facts_hash_hiera_merge
 ----------------------
 Boolean value to control merging of all found instances of facter::classifier in Hiera.
-When set to true, all facts hashes defined at different hiera levels will beincluded in the catalog.
+When set to true, all facts hashes defined at different hiera levels will be included in the catalog.

 - *Default*: false